signed/talk-contract-tests/slides/readme.md

-run `npm install && npm present` to build the slides and start the presentation.
+run `npm install && npm run present` to build the slides and start the presentation.

 For hints on how to edit the slides have a look at [asciidoctor-revealjs][adoc-reveal] and [asciidoc-syntax-quick-reference][quick].